vleue/bevy_workshop/bevy-workshop/src/welcome.md

 ## Credits

-Assets used are from [Kenney's Platformer Pack Redux](https://kenney.nl/assets/platformer-pack-redux).
+Assets used are from [Kenney's Platformer Pack Redux](https://kenney.nl/assets/platformer-pack-redux), from [Kenney Game Assets All-in-1](https://kenney.itch.io/kenney-game-assets) or were created for this workshop.